-(Jonah 1:6) So the captain came and said to him, "What do you mean, you sleeper?
-Arise, call out to your god!
-Perhaps the god will give a thought to us, that we may not perish."
+(Jonah 1:6) So the shipmaster came to him, and said unto him, What meanest thou, O sleeper? arise, call upon thy God, if so be that God will think upon us, that we perish not.

 Perhaps Jonah slept from weariness and the thought that he could relieve his burdens of guilt and sin in forgetful sleep.
 As with many sinners, Jonah slept in his sin and maintained a sense of false security until awakened by the captain and told of his danger and the solution "Call upon your God!"
 The pagan captain told Jonah of the way to avoid perishing.
 He did not know the true God or that Jonah had offended the true God, but he would soon learn and come to believe in the true God.
 Perhaps God inspired the captain to tell Jonah the truth that would save him, all the sailors, and the ship.